 We should be aware, however, that pulling planners away from manufacturing units could have its downside too.
 One concern is that the plan must always be in tune with what happens on the shop floor.
 We are seeing efforts to strengthen lines of communication between planning hub and plant so that valuable experience from the plants is captured.
 Agreements define how trade-offs should be made when there are conflicting priorities, and daily video conferences review any deviation.

 Want to learn how CPG companies manage to make their planning cycle shorter?
-Check OMP’s solution for consumer goods.
+Get in touch.

 With 15 years at OMP, Dirk currently works on business development and customer implementation in the life sciences and consumer goods industries, focusing on helping to achieve healthy communities and meeting the needs and aspirations of consumers.